-The auditor interviewed two Wardens during the onsite phase of the audit.
-Both Wardens stated that they would always look at the incarcerated individual's history before issuing discipline and consider mental illness or disabilities when applying any discipline.
-There were no records of incarcerated individuals receiving discipline where mental illness or mental disability was mentioned in the investigative records for the auditor to review and confirm.
+The auditor interviewed the Warden during the onsite phase of the audit.
+The Warden stated that they would always look at the incarcerated individual's history before issuing discipline and consider mental illness or disabilities when applying any discipline.
+There were no records of incarcerated individuals receiving discipline in the investigative records for the auditor to review and confirm.
 Based on this analysis, the auditor finds the institution in compliance with this provision.